droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 As the players exit the East Wing into the courtyard, they are greeted by the Abbot, who is accompanied by Vasilka.
 If Ezmerelda is present, the Abbot greets her warmly.

-After he has made pleasantries with the players, if the **flesh golem** is wearing Vasilka’s necklace, the Abbot’s eyes fall upon it.
+After he has made pleasantries with the players, if the **[Charnel Creation](https://2e.aonprd.com/Monsters.aspx?ID=2878)** is wearing Vasilka’s necklace, the Abbot’s eyes fall upon it.
 His gaze tightens, and he asks the players how the golem came to possess such an ornament.

 A player must succeed on a DC 25 Deception check to successfully lie to the Abbot.
 Should the check fail, the Abbot recognizes the flowers as originating from the garden, notes that most of them appear to be several days old, and surmises that the players—who only recently arrived—could not have picked them.
 His gaze then flickers perceptibly to Vasilka, who appears mortified and crestfallen.

-In either case, the Abbot commands the **flesh golem** to lower its neck, whereupon he removes the garland from its person.
+In either case, the Abbot commands the **[Weak Charnel Creation](https://2e.aonprd.com/Monsters.aspx?ID=2878)** to lower its neck, whereupon he removes the garland from its person.
 “Decoration and ornamentation are the first steps to pride and vanity," he observes serenely, adding, “Such follies are unbecoming of the gods’ creations."

 If the players failed to deceive him, the Abbot’s tone is chilled, and his eyes are tightened.
 Additionally, the Abbot then asks aloud for the perpetrator who crafted the necklace to come forward, and receive the Morninglord’s enlightenment and mercy.
 A player may subtly attempt to convince Vasilka not to reveal herself (e.g., by using body language) by succeeding on a DC 25 Stealth check and a DC 25 Diplomacy check.